Investors want strategy shakeup at BP

 But many older refineries are distant from supplies and face competition from bigger, modern ones that are closer.
 In Europe and the United States in particular, where most BP refineries sit, players face regulatory and planning issues that make it tough to compete with new plants in India and the Middle East.

-BP's "downstream" - refining, petrochemicals, lubricants and fuel retailing businesses - is profitable, but its 16 wholly and partly-owned refineries alone tie up $44 billion (27.94 billion pounds) of capital.
+BP's "downstream" - refining, petrochemicals, lubricants and fuel retailing businesses - is profitable, but its 16 wholly and partly-owned refineries alone tie up $44 billion of capital.

 The business is shrinking already and has been for over a decade.
 BP hopes to sell this year its Texas City refinery, another blot on its U.S. reputation after a 2005 explosion killed 15 people.
 It also plans to further reduce its 21,800 road fuel stations to help squeeze out $2 billion of cost savings this year.